ThatCastro/Locomotive/README.md

-# Locomotive
+**********
+#Locomotive
+**********
 Python Tool to Automate Security Related Functions

-# NOTE - Tkinter requires a GUI can be shown in your environment to allow for a popup dialog function for selection
+NOTE - Tkinter requires that a GUI can be shown in your environment to allow for a popup dialog function for selection of files/folders

+Currently available tools within Locomotive -
+  1. Calculate SHA-256 hash of a file
+  2. Calculate and Compare the SHA-256 hash of two files
+  3. Calculate and Compare the SHA-256 hash of many files
+  4. Calculate and Compare the SHA-256 hash of folders